 • Air Pollution – Open your windows for 15 minutes each morning and evening (even in winter) to air out your house.

 Formaldehyde is a volatile carcinogenic gas found in products like plywood, particleboard, panelling, wood finishes, carpeting, furniture, permanent press fabrics and cleaners.
-To minimize out-gassing, maintain a temperature below 22ºC and humidity of 35-50%.
+To minimize off-gassing, maintain a temperature below 22ºC and humidity of 35-50%.
 Buy temperature and humidity gauges; read them regularly.
 (Editor’s note: Also opt for kitchen cabinets pre-assembled that are free of this harmful gas.)

-A low humidity will control mold, mildew and dust mites and thus, allergic reactions.
+A low humidity will control mould, mildew, and dust mites and thus, allergic reactions.
 Vent bathrooms, dryers and gas stoves to the outside.
 Open doors between rooms to improve circulation.
 Use a dehumidifier and an air conditioner.
 Remove all conventional air fresheners.
 They contain formaldehyde, petroleum distillates and aerosol propellants.

 • Dry Cleaners – Many use perchloroethylene, a solvent linked to cancer — and it stays in your clothes.
 If you do dry clean, air your clothes for several hours before they enter your home.